tenzir/tenzir/web/docs/operators/splunk.md

 ```
 splunk <url> <hec_token> [--host <string>] [--source <string>] [--sourcetype <string>]
        [--index <string>] [--tls-no-verify] [--print-nulls]
+       [--max-content-length <int>] [--send-timeout <duration>]
 ```

 ## Description

 The `splunk` sends events to a [Splunk HEC endpoint](https://docs.splunk.com/Documentation/Splunk/9.3.1/Data/UsetheHTTPEventCollector).
 Events are sent as JSON.

+The operator aggregates multiple events to send as a single message.
+The size and timeout can be configured.

 ### `<url>`